 Sedona, Arizona, known for its gorgeous red rock vistas, art galleries, wellness centers, and spiritual energy vortexes, is a must-see vacation destination in the United States.
 It’s also a wonderful place to visit if you want to explore with your dog, as Sedona is dog-friendly.
-Sedona is also within a day’s drive from many places in the West and Southwest, making it a road trip-friendly destination.

-As a traveling professional with a pup (Puka) who treks the United States for work, I found Sedona to rank high on my list of dog-friendly places to visit in the U.S. I give Sedona an 8/10 in overall dog-friendliness.
+I give Sedona an 8 out of 10 for overall dog-friendliness.
 I rate it high because of the number of dog-friendly accommodations, restaurants, and outdoor activities.
 Sedona loses points because the weather can be scorching, especially during midday, which limits outdoor activities for pups.

 Learn the ins and outs of traveling to Sedona with your dog here!